 Step 4.
 View your advance care planning and goals of care documents

-If your healthcare provider has uploaded a goals of care document to your My Health Record, you can view it online.
+If your healthcare provider has uploaded a goals of care document to your record, you can view it online.

-- Log into your My Health Record (if you are already logged in, go to the next step)
+- Sign in to your record (if you are already logged in, go to the next step)

 - Select the 'Documents' tab